opendocsg/slw-judgments-backfill/2012_SGHCR_8/report.md

  Loss of future earnings is assessed from the date of the trial to the end of the plaintiff’s prospective working life.
 The amount claimable is the produce of the multiplicand (in dollars) and multiplier (in years or months).
 The multiplicand is based on the amount of earnings which the plaintiff would have earned if the tort had not occurred.
 The court would attempt to make a fair and reasonable assessment of the amount taking into account the plaintiff’s promotion prospects.
 To determine the multiplier, the court will normally examine the remaining period of the working life of the plaintiff (based on the age of the plaintiff at the time of accident and the normal retirement age) and discount for contingencies as well as the advance payment to the plaintiff.

-13     The issue of whether the conventional approach or actuarial tables should be adopted in order to assess the loss of future earnings have been considered by the Singapore courts in _Lai Wee Lian v Singapore Bus Service (1978) Ltd_ [1983-1984] SLR(R) 388 (“ _Lai Wee Lian_ ”) and _Tay Cheng Yan v Tock Hua Bin and another_ [1992] 1 SLR(R) 779 (“ _Tay Cheng Yan_ ”).
+13     The issue of whether the conventional approach or actuarial tables should be adopted in order to assess the loss of future earnings have been considered by the Singapore courts in _Lai Wee Lian v Singapore Bus Service (1978) Ltd_ [1983-1984] SLR(R) 388 (“ _Lai Wee Lian_ ”) and _Tay Cheng Yan v Tock Hua Bin and another_ <span class="citation">[1992] 1 SLR(R) 779</span> (“ _Tay Cheng Yan_ ”).
 In _Lai Wee Lian_ , an appeal to the Privy Council from a decision of the Singapore Court of Appeal, Lord Fraser of Tullybelton held at [27] that:

  While their Lordships are of opinion [sic] that there is nothing contrary to law in the use of the [actuarial] tables, or of any other accurate aid to calculation, it is apparent that there is a possibility (and more than the possibility) of confusion if the [actuarial] tables are used without their significance being fully appreciated.
 They enable the loss to be calculated more accurately than is possible by the direct application of a multiplier, and for that reason they may reasonably be preferred to the English system, provided that care is taken to avoid confusion between the two systems.
 Some judges may prefer to use the [actuarial] tables on the